-In the past decade, women have established and become more successful in business.
-Currently, there are over 252 million (approximately 1/3 of all businesses) female entrepreneurs in business.
-While all of them face daily challenges, there are some challenges that are unique to female entrepreneurs.
+In the past decade, there has been an increase in the number of successful women in business, with over 252 million female entrepreneurs (about 1/3 of all businesses) currently in business.
+While all face daily challenges, there are some that are unique to female entrepreneurs.

-While these numbers are impressive, where these entrepreneurs live and the culture in which she lives can significantly affect how they can conduct business.
-Most female entrepreneurs face some of the same challenges no matter where they live.
+While these numbers are impressive, where these entrepreneurs live and the culture in which they live can significantly affect how they conduct business.
+However, most female entrepreneurs face common challenges, regardless of their location.

 Sometimes the Facts Are Disturbing

-The federal government set up a program in 1994 to spend 5% of its contracting dollars on female-owned businesses.
-It took 20 years to achieve this goal; it didn't meet this goal until 2016.
-As a result, it had to make new rules in 2011 that set aside specific contracts for female-owned businesses only to bid on.
-Today, a female business still has a 21% less chance than a male business of getting a federal contract, even when the companies are similar.
+The federal government established a program in 1994 to spend 5% of its contracting dollars on female-owned businesses.
+Unfortunately, it took 20 years to achieve this goal, which was only accomplished in 2016.
+As a result, in 2011 new rules were created that set aside specific contracts for female-owned businesses only to bid on.
+However, today, female-owned businesses still have a 21% lower chance than male-owned businesses of getting a federal contract, even when the companies are similar.

-Female entrepreneurs have a better chance at a state or local contract only because they are more business friendly.
-But, in fact, women must get their businesses certified as a women-owned business even to get these opportunities that have been set aside for female entrepreneurs.
-This just seems so backward.
-Is the male-owned business being forced to get certified as well?
-My business is no more equipped than a male-owned business with this certificate, so why am I forced to get the certification?
-Why not have everyone who wants these contracts get the certificates.
+Female entrepreneurs have a better chance at a state or local contract only because these areas are more business-friendly.
+However, women must first get their businesses certified as women-owned businesses to take advantage of these opportunities.
+This seems backward.
+Is a male-owned business being forced to get certified as well?
+My business is no more equipped than a male-owned business with this certificate, so why are women forced to get the certification?
+Why not have everyone who wants these contracts get the certificates?

-These are precisely what female entrepreneurs are challenged with to do the same thing their male counterparts are doing.
-But unfortunately, while some things are improving, there are places where females are still standing still!
+These are the challenges that female entrepreneurs face to do the same thing their male counterparts are doing.
+Unfortunately, while some things are improving, there are still places where women are not progressing.

 Build a Better Brand